SenseLogic/CODA/README.md

     - using local variables to store intermediate results;
     - splitting putting the code of a lengthy method into smaller methods called in sequence.

+*   Use assertions to check the validity of the method parameters in the debug build, but make the application resilient to external factors (network, disk, memory, etc).

 ## Version

 1.0